Artists at Hampshire are in a unique position to create work in a multidisciplinary environment that expresses their personal visions.

 Center for Design Hampshire's Center for Design provides resources for students interested in working in additional media, such as metals, textiles, electronics, and plastics.
-Equipment includes a soft goods design area, a machine shop for metal work, and an inventions lab equipped with computer 3D modeling stations and CAD/CAM metal working facilities.
+Equipment includes a soft goods design area, a machine shop for metal work, and an inventions lab equipped with computer 3D modeling stations, a 3-D printer, and CAD/CAM metal working facilities.

 Five College Consortium

 Studio Arts students at Hampshire are able to take advantage of the art facilities at the other schools in the Five College consortium in addition to the resources available on campus.
 In particular, Amherst College has excellent printmaking facilities and instruction.